Ailuridaes/Kinesis-Paraglider-Challenge/README.md

 </details>

 # Level 2 - Single Site Notification
-- Goal - Find the best time to go fly at Torrey Pines Gliderport.
-Analyze the streaming data and determine if the weather is good for paragliding
+Goal - Find the best time to go fly at **Torrey Pines Gliderport**.
+Analyze the streaming data and determine if the weather is good for paragliding.

 - Conditions - If the conditions at Torrey Pines satisfy these, then it's good to fly!
-  - <80% humidity
+  - Less than 80% humidity
   - Wind direction 230 to 290 degrees
-  - Wind speed 6-12 knots
+  - Wind speed 6 to 12 knots
   - Gusts below 20 knots
-- Trigger a message to Cloudwatch logs to inform when conditions are good to fly
+- Trigger a message to CloudWatch logs to inform when conditions are good to fly
 - Integrate AWS SNS to SMS service to send a notification to yourself
 - Helpful docs
   - https://docs.aws.amazon.com/sns/latest/dg/SubscribeTopic.html